BorealFeast/volcano-campsite/README.md

 #### reservation

-The **reservation** maven module is a spring-boot projects that implements the REST api of the booking system.
+The **reservation** maven module is a spring-boot project that implements the REST api of the booking system.
 It also uses **posgresql** as its data store.

 The api documention can be found at the following location: `reservation/src/main/resources/api/v1/reservation-api.yml`

 #### perftest-gatling

-**perftest-gatling** is a maven module leverages Gatling framework to perform some performance tests.
+**perftest-gatling** is a maven module that leverages Gatling framework to perform some performance tests.

 ## Requirements